CD Rev: Music

 CD Rev have released a number of singles, frequently accompanied by music videos, on topics ranging from China's disputed territorial claims in the South China Sea to the legacy of Mao Zedong.

 The group's first single, "The Force of Red", appeared in January 2016.
 The song, performed in English, espouses pro-One China sentiments and attacks Taiwan president Tsai Ing-wen, describes Western journalists as "media punk ass white trash fuckers", and declares that "the red king's coming back".
 Group member Wang Zixin later called these lyrics "a little extreme".

 In June 2016, CD Rev released a single sponsored by the Communist Youth League, a government-backed Communist youth movement.
 The song, called "This is China", was also performed in English, as it was aimed at Westerners with the intent of changing their perceptions of China.
 The song's lyrics trumpet Chinese achievements such as the work of Nobel Prize-winning chemist Tu Youyou and the ancient philosopher Confucius.
 "This is China" acknowledges many of China's problems, including air pollution and political corruption but also suggests that these problems have been exaggerated by foreign media.
 The song was characterized as "cringe-worthy" and "wooden".
 Social media users noted that the music video for "This is China" was very similar to an earlier video from South Korean rapper San E, and the video has since been removed due to copyright claims from San E's production company, Brand New Music.

 CD Rev released the song "No THAAD" in May 2017, again sponsored by the Communist Youth League.
 Performed in a mixture of English and Chinese, "No THAAD" criticizes the South Korean government of Park Geun-hye for authorizing the installation of the American THAAD missile defense system, which the Chinese government had objected to.
 The song's lyrics refer to South Korea as China's "little brother" and warn that "[the] things you're doing now are gonna rip you apart".

+In December 2018, CD Rev released "F*** Lil Pump", a diss track against American rapper Lil Pump.
+That month, Lil Pump had previewed Butterfly Doors, a song containing anti-Asian lyrics such as "ching chong" and "they call me Yao Ming cause my eyes real low".

 On 15 April 2020, CD Rev released a single named “Mr. Virus”, sponsored by the Communist Youth League.

 The content of the song includes: